This post shows you: Fort Canning Walk & Hike Guide – Trails, History & Nature in Singapore

 11. Pancur Larangan

-The Forbidden Spring, or Pancur Larangan, used to be an area where the king’s wives and consorts took baths.
+The Forbidden Spring, or Pancur Larangan, used to be where the king’s wives and consorts took baths.

 It has been reconstructed with water fountains and beautiful stone murals to depict the significance of water to the site back in the day.